juancastillo0/leto/README.md

 # Resolvers

-GraphQL resolvers execute the logic for each field and return the expected value typed according to the schema's field that will be resolved.
-In Dart this are function tha receive the parent's object value and the field's [`Ctx`](#ctx) to return the result of the fields execution.
-For simple fields, they may only return a property of the parent object value, however, the may only be complex resolvers such as mutations that validate the input data and create rows in a database or queries that retrieve multiple rows according to complex authorization logic.
+GraphQL resolvers execute the logic for each field and return the expected value typed according to the schema.
+In Dart this are functions that receive the parent's object value and the field's [`Ctx`](#ctx), and return the execution result.
+Simple fields may only return a property of the parent object value.
+However, there may also be complex resolvers, such as mutations, that validate the input data and create rows in a database, or queries that retrieve multiple rows according to complex authorization logic.

 ## Queries and Mutations